 The existing site (as a whole) consists of two parcels, 0420253070 and 0420253071, 3.75 and 2.48 acres in size respectively.
 This project will predominantly impact the northern parcel, 0420253071.
-This section contains a description of both since both parcels are cohesively owned and operated, and improvements span multiple separate permits.
+This section contains a description of both since both parcels are co-owned and operated, and improvements span multiple separate permits.

 The site is bordered by public roads to the west and south and public land, Van Lierop Park, to the north and east.
-It's developed with six existing buildings, parking, and landscape that serve as the existing Farm 12 site including a restaurant, office space, common space, a coffee shop, greenhouse and a residence.
-The City of Puyallup serves the site with water, sewer, and stormwater.
-This project will be constructed over an old septic field area no longer needed with the sewer now available.
-Record septic drawings indicate the presence of an existing irrigation well located within the southern portion of the site.
+It is developed with six existing buildings, parking, and landscape that serve as the existing Farm 12 site including a restaurant, office space, common space, a coffee shop, greenhouse and a residence.
+Sewer and Stormwater service are provided by the City of Puyallup.
+An abandoned septic field will be removed, and the previously constructed sewer in 33rd St SE (constructed under a prior permit) will be further extended to serve the new ELC building.
+Water service is provided by Valley Water District.
 There are no known critical areas on or adjacent to the site.